High data quality in the German Soccer League

 Create and improve data quality

 Marketing and sales without data?
 Today, this is no longer imaginable.
 At the same time, poor data quality is pervasive.
-This is a huge challenge when it comes to strengthening the database.
-In the following, we show the reasons, what consequences it has and how marketers create data foundations.
+This is a huge challenge when it comes to strengthening the data base.
+Why this is so, what consequences it has and how marketers create data foundations, we show in the following.

 Datenbasis